jessstringham/7weeksofmaking/notes.md

 I tried adding text to the rotation!
 I ended up doing way too much math in nodes, though now I think I can just add it to constants.
 I also was trying to use feedback to do something when I probably could have just adjusted the transparency.

-# Part 2 (2022-07-12 to 2022-07-13)
+# Part 2 (2022-07-12 to 2022-07-16)

-For a few days, I was hosting, so I didn't want to spend too long heads-down on a geometry problem or a GLSL shader.
+I was hosting for a few days, so I didn't want to spend too long heads-down on a geometry problem or a GLSL shader or MIDI controllers.
 So I stuck a lot more with TOPs, which give visual feedback.
-I think these will be useful tools later on too!
+I think these will be useful tricks I could do later on too!

 ## Day 6 (2022-07-12)